voidism/voidism.github.io/_posts/2020-01-26-What-has-the-positional-embedding-learned.markdown

 > X: the position of the input vector
 > Y: predicted scaler for input

-I also train a model with the training set equal to the whole vector (even and odd), however, the result shows little change.
+I also trained a model with the training set equal to the whole vector (even and odd), however, the result shows little change.
 ![](https://i.imgur.com/8r40guu.png)
 > X: the position of the input vector
 > Y: predicted scaler for input